kerem-sirin/plot-four-vr/README.md

 ![Demo](docs/demo.gif)

+- A fully immersive VR twist on classic **Connect Four**—drop discs in 3D,
+- Play in default mode with a friend on a local network in a 9x7 grid.
-A fully immersive VR twist on classic **Connect Four**—drop discs in 3D, face off against friends or our AI opponent, and get animated feedback every move.
+- Face off against friends or our AI opponent, and get animated feedback on every move.

 **On default settings** you can: